cjlise/cjlise.github.io/_posts/2021-03-07-Prohibited-Comments-Classification..md

 This work is inspired by an exercise from the course [NLP Course](https://lena-voita.github.io/nlp_course.html).
 The goal is to build a model to ban offensive social media comments.
 The dataset is rather small (it contains about 3500 comments).
 For this study, we will:
 * Build from scratch a Naive Bayes classifier using Bag of Words features
 * Compare the Naive Bayes classifier with a logistic regression model
-* Compare logictic regression model with bag of words features with TF-IDF features
+* Compare logistic regression model with bag of words features with TF-IDF features
 * Use word vectors features

 The details are available in the linked [Jupyter Notebook](https://github.com/cjlise/MachineLearning/blob/master/NLP-Course/prohibited_comments_classification.ipynb).